Shubham189/ChunML.github.io/_posts/2016-12-11-Sequence-To-Sequence.md

             X[i][j] = X_word_to_ix['UNK']
 {% endhighlight %}

 And here's what we obtained.
-Obviously, our sequences don't contain any "ZERO", so the converted sequences only contain numbers from \\(1\\) (which are the associated indexes of words in the sequences).
+Obviously, our sequences don't contain any **ZERO**, so the converted sequences only contain numbers from \\(1\\) (which are the associated indexes of words in the sequences).

 ![index_sequence](/images/projects/sequence-to-sequence/index_sequence.png)